emahuni/em-async-events/README.md

   this.$onEvent('some-event', this.eventCallback1, { once: true });
   this.$onceEvent('some-event', this.eventCallback2);

-  // only continue after event has been emitted (only available for onceEvent)
+  // only continue after event has been emitted
-  // - callback doesn't have to be async or even defined, if so then it also awaits cb resolution let result = await this.$onceEvent('some-event', this.eventCallback3, { isAsync: true });
+  // - callback doesn't have to be async or even defined, if so then it also awaits callback resolution let result = await this.$onceEvent('some-event', this.eventCallback3, { isAsync: true });
   result = await this.$onceEvent('some-event', { isAsync: true });
-  // or you can proceed and use then, but this is more like the callback option this.$onceEvent('some-event', this.eventCallback3, { isAsync: true }).then(/*...*/);
+  // or you can do something each time event is handled elsewhere, but this is more like the callback option this.$onEvent('some-event', this.eventCallback3, { isAsync: true }).then(/*...*/);

   // automatically stop listening after 5000 milliseconds this.$onEvent('some-event', this.eventCallback3, { expire: 5000 });